Andrada2192/manual_testing_jira_redmine/README.md

 ### 2.3 Test design
-all the test cases are written and reviewed
+-all the test cases are written and reviewed
-All test cases will be created in Jira as test management tool
+-all test cases will be created in Jira as test management tool

 ### 2.4 Test implementation